aspose-cad/Aspose.CAD-API-References/english/net/aspose.cad.fileformats.cad.cadtables/caddimensionstyletable/dimlim/_index.md

 ---
 title: CadDimensionStyleTable.Dimlim
 second_title: Aspose.CAD for .NET API Reference
 description: CadDimensionStyleTable property.
-Gets or sets The dimlim  072
+Gets or sets dimension limits as the default text.
+Possible values are 0 limits are not generated as default text 1 limits are generated as default text.
+If this value is 1 Dimtol value is considered as off
 type: docs
 weight: 440
 url: /net/aspose.cad.fileformats.cad.cadtables/caddimensionstyletable/dimlim/
 ---
 ## CadDimensionStyleTable.Dimlim property

-Gets or sets The dimlim - 072
+Gets or sets dimension limits as the default text.
+Possible values are: 0 (limits are not generated as default text), 1 (limits are generated as default text).
+If this value is 1 Dimtol value is considered as off.

 ```csharp
 public short Dimlim { get; set; }